-Soft and sweet Peanut Butter Blossoms are a classic cookie and perfect for your next holiday cookie tray.
-Tender peanut butter cookies are topped with a Hershey’s chocolate kiss.
+Peanut Butter Blossoms are a classic cookie and perfect for your next holiday cookie tray.
+Soft peanut butter cookies are coated in sugar and topped with a Hershey’s chocolate kiss.

 I can’t think of a more iconic and recognizable cookie than the peanut butter blossom.
 Peanut butter and chocolate are the perfect pairing in these easy to make cookies.

 The base of these cookies is an incredibly soft and tender peanut butter cookie.
 Each cookie is topped with a chocolate Hershey’s kiss.

 They’re a crowd-pleasing favorite, especially around the holidays.
 What cookie tray is complete without these Hershey’s kiss cookies?

 For this recipe, you’ll need room temperature butter and a room temperature egg.